Social

 Development and Training

-To encourage employee growth, Equitrans offers a variety of learning opportunities related to leadership, safety, and professional development.
-In 2021, the Company provided an average of 16.9 hours of training per employee, with the majority of those hours focused on employee and leadership development.
-Other training categories included information technology/cybersecurity, health and safety, corporate compliance, and specialized technical training as related to specific job functions.
+To encourage employee growth, Equitrans offers a variety of learning opportunities related to leadership, safety, inclusion, and professional development.
+In 2022, the Company provided an average of 21.8 hours of training per employee.
+Training categories included: diversity and inclusion, leadership development, employee development, information technology/cybersecurity, health and safety, corporate compliance, and specialized technical training for specific job functions.
+Additionally, we began implementing our Learning Management System (LMS) to more accurately and consistently track employees' training hours.
+We began transferring employees historical training records to the LMS in 2022, and the remaining records will be transferred in 2023.

-Our leadership and development programs center on our Core Values, comprising three individual training levels that are based on an employee’s current position within the Company and leadership experience.
-Details on each of the programs is as follows:
+Our leadership and development programs center around our Core Values and are comprised of three individual training levels based on the employee’s current position within the Company and leadership experience.
+Details on each of the programs are as follows:

 • EMERGE: Is designed for employees who show interest in taking on a leadership role.
 The program provides participants with a better understanding of their “leadership style” and how they can use that style to be effective in leading people.
 Specific modules include self-awareness and communication; managing conflict; understanding your change style; and leadership presence and influence skills.

 • LEAD: Is designed for new first-line supervisors and managers.
-Our LEAD program helps participants master the skills they need to move from technical or functional experts to people leaders, and to learn how to be a leader at Equitrans.
-Topics include executing strategy at the front line; coaching; managing the human side of change; understanding unconscious bias; leading virtually; and targeted selection.
+Our LEAD program helps participants master the skills they need to move from technical or functional experts to people leaders at Equitrans.
+Topics include executing strategy at the front line; coaching; managing the human side of change; understanding unconscious bias; leading virtually; and behavioral-based interviewing.

-In addition, at the heart of our Inclusion Program is our Core Value of collaboration.
-We are committed to being a reliable partner, inside and out, and we promote inclusion by providing educational resources and trainings on diversity and inclusion topics.
-Bi-weekly, Equitrans delivers creative inclusion-related content to our employees through Blue Ocean Brain, a specialized eLearning platform.
-These are micro-learning topics that increase employees’ abilities to understand and celebrate our differences.
-Past topics include allyship; capitalizing on generational strengths; boosting cultural competency; LGBTQ+ awareness and support; psychological safety in the workplace; and the hidden cost of stereotyping.
-Equitrans also launched a manager-training program to incorporate these inclusion-related themes into everyday work.
-Our trainings assist Equitrans employees in creating an inclusive and respectful work environment that values differing perspectives and encourages the power of teamwork and accountability.
+Equitrans is constantly working to create an environment where every employee feels valued and respected, implementing multiple talent attraction, engagement, and retention initiatives to assist in developing a workforce culture aligned with our mission, vision, Core Values, and strategy.
+Our Core Value of Collaboration is at the heart of our inclusion program.
+We are committed to being a reliable partner inside and out, and we promote inclusion by providing educational resources and training on diversity and inclusion topics.
+On a bi-weekly basis, Equitrans delivers creative inclusion-related content to our employees through Blue Ocean Brain, a specialized eLearning platform.
+These micro-learning topics increase employees’ abilities to understand and celebrate our differences, which we believe assists in creating an inclusive and respectful work environment that values differing perspectives and encourages the power of teamwork and accountability.
+In 2022, Equitrans employees completed 492 training hours dedicated to diversity and inclusion.

 Health and Wellness Benefit Offerings